Kmino-io/kmino-website/src/content/blog/js-ts-development.md

 author: "claudio"
 ---

-# An Opinionated Approach to JavaScript & TypeScript Development
+# An Opinionated Approach to Javascript & TypeScript Development

 Welcome to Kmino — this time we talk code 🤓!